-- Jscanam accepts Level 1 data directly from the Herschel Science Archive (HSA).
-No conversion is needed, such as in IDL Scanamorphos - ➤ The Jscanam ipipe script requires virtually no parameter tweaking and can be run as is for the vast majority of science cases.
-In particular, the galactic parameter called by many tasks can be left set to True (default) even when processing extragalactic data sets - ➤ The current Jscanam ipipe script (HIPE 12) can process only 1 pair of OBSIDs at a time.
-Multiple pairs can be process by joining the scans as described in the script itself (→ see warning message).
-In HIPE 13, a new JScanam ipipe script will become available which will allow the processing of multiple pairs starting from Level 1 - > Iscanam does not allow processing of turnaround scans.
+- JScanam accepts Level 1 data directly from the Herschel Science Archive (HSA).
+No conversion is needed, such as in IDL Scanamorphos - The JScanam ipipe script requires virtually no parameter tweaking and can be run as is for the vast majority of science cases.
+In particular, the galactic parameter called by many tasks can be left set to True (default) even when processing extragalactic data sets - The previous JScanam ipipe script (HIPE 12) can process only 1 pair of OBSIDs at a time.
+In HIPE 13, a new JScanam ipipe script (scanmap_JScanam_multiplePairs) allows the processing of multiple pairs starting from Level 1 - JScanam does not allow processing of turnaround scans.
 If these scans are needed, we recommend using other mappers (i.e. MADmap or Unimap)